Your perfect Ontario cottage week starts here

 - Canoe included for exploring the lake

-- Boat launch ramp directly next door
+- Boat launch nearby

 - Fire pit at the water’s edge